What is Cancer?

 - Don’t Use Tobacco: Smoking is the main cause of lung cancer and is connected to many other types of cancer.
 Quitting smoking is very important for preventing cancer.

 - Limit Alcohol Intake: It’s best for women to have no more than one drink per day and men to have no more than two.
-Drinking too much alcohol is linked to cancers of the breast, liver, and esophagus.
+Drinking too much alcohol is linked to cancers such as breast, liver, and esophagus cancer.

 - Get Vaccinated: Vaccines against human papillomavirus (HPV) can help prevent cervical and other HPV-related cancers.
 The nine-valent HPV vaccine is recommended for both boys and girls before they become sexually active.
 Similarly, vaccination against hepatitis B can help prevent liver cancer.